gitter-badger/esp/samples/esp-login/README.md

 This sample uses:

 * SSL for encryption of traffic
+* Self-signed certificate.
+You should obtain a real certificate.
 * Redirection of all traffic over SSL
 * Login authentication
 * Blowfish encryption for secure password hashing

-This sample uses a self-signed certificate.
-In your application, you will need a real certificate.

 Notes:
-The password database is kept in a flat file called auth.conf.
-The password was created via:
+* This sample keeps the passwords in the package.json.
+The test password was created via:

-    authpass --cipher blowfish --password pass1 out.txt example.com joshua
+    esp --password pass1 user add joshua user

+* The sample is setup to use the "config" auth store which keeps the passwords in the package.json.
+    If you wish to store passwords in a database, you will need to ........
+* The sample uses the "form" auth type by default.
+    It can be configured to use the "basic" or "digest" authentication protocol by setting the app.http.auth.type to "basic" or "digest".

 Requirements
 ---